 Both photography and cinema, when done well, have the power to transport us to other worlds and offer intimate connections with people we might never engage with.
 In the case of Moonlight, the film works because it marries the intensity of director Barry Jenkins’ own experience growing up in the hardscrabble neighborhoods of Miami with the visual virtuosity of his long-time friend James Laxton.
 Their seamless artistic collaboration allows the public to immerse themselves in a worldview that has long been overlooked in any medium—poor, black and homosexual.
 But above and beyond any such categorizations, Moonlight operates at such an intense and personal level of subjectivity that these labels fall away.
 Instead, Laxton’s flowing camerawork and liquid colors pull us into a perspective we didn’t even know existed but now won’t soon forget—that of Chiron, the one and only.

 Editors’ Note: Moonlight was nominated for six Oscar awards and among other prizes, was named the year’s Best Picture.
-Look out for the film in a cinema near you—it’s well worth experiencing in the theater for the full aesthetic effect.

 You can learn more about Viviane Sassen in this previously published feature on her work, which includes an exclusive 5-minute audio interview with the artist herself.